 |State availability||AL, DC, FL, GA, IN, KY, MD, NC, NJ, OH, PA, SC, TN, TX, VA, WV|

 BB&T examines your financial and credit history to find out if you qualify for a loan.
 Requirements vary depending on the loan you apply for, but you’ll undergo a full credit check and need to provide information about your assets, income and debt.

 To determine if you meet the requirements for a BB&T mortgage, start the prequalification process.
 Provide your financial and personal information to see if you qualify and how much you can expect the mortgage to cost.

-The documentation you’ll need for a mortgage from BB&T depends on the type of loan you’re seeking and your financial background.
+The documentation you’ll need for a mortgage from BB&T depends on your financial background and the type of loan you’re looking for.
 Expect to provide at least the following documents during the application process:

 - Recent pay stubs